Guide · 10 Methods · Time Estimates

 IndexNow (Bing/Yandex)

-Open protocol — instant notification to Bing, Yandex, Seznam, Naver.
+Open protocol — near real-time notification to Bing, Yandex, Seznam, Naver.
 One API call.
 WordPress: one-click plugin.
 Note: Google does NOT support IndexNow.

 💡 Tip